The Mysterious Package Company

-The Mysterious Package Company is an experiential service established in 2013 which provides stories, puzzles and mysteries purchased as gifts and sent through the mail.
+The Mysterious Package Company is a narrative-driven experience company, founded in 2013, that produces stories of mystery, adventure, and horror through puzzles and mailed artifacts.

 History

 Colin Bolton, Misha Schneider and Tim Sullivan co-founded The Mysterious Package Company in 2013, as they wanted to create wondrous stories delivered through the postal service.

-In 2014 Jason Kapalka, a Vancouver-based entrepreneur came on board as primary investor.
-Kapalka is co-founder of PopCap Games and owner of the Storm Crow "nerd bars" in Vancouver and Toronto.
+In 2014 Jason Kapalka, a Vancouver-based entrepreneur, came on board as primary investor.
+Kapalka is co-founder of PopCap Games and owner of the Storm Crow "nerd bars" across Canada.

+Between 2015 and 2019, The Mysterious Package Company launched a series of high-profile and successful Kickstarter campaigns — including The Century Beast, Filigree in Shadow, and HASTUR — that helped catapult the company to greater prominence within the puzzle and immersive storytelling space.

+In 2021, The Mysterious Package Company partnered with Toronto-based puzzle company Curious Correspondence to produce Doomensions: Mystery Manor, a commercial hit that became one of the top five highest-grossing tabletop puzzle campaigns on Kickstarter.
+In 2023, the company formally acquired Curious Correspondence.

+In 2024, the company launched No Escape: Dead Man’s Tale on Kickstarter, blending its signature experience crates with puzzle escape games.
+In 2025, they released Innsmouth Rising, a new crate-based narrative experience, which was also successfully crowdfunded.

 Kickstarter

 The Century Beast

 In 2015 the company launched The Century Beast Kickstarter campaign.
 The campaign raised over $400K and was backed by 1,291 pledges.

 Filigree in Shadow

 In 2016, the company introduced a Victorian horror Experience, Filigree in Shadow, as a Kickstarter campaign.
 Filigree in Shadow currently sits as the ninth-highest-funded art campaign on Kickstarter to date.
 It is also the second-most-funded mixed media campaign in the world.
 This campaign raised over $600K and was backed by 1,786 pledges.